News

 NZ’s Newest Prison Permits Inmates to Use Cell Phones, Computers, and Tablets

-By Christopher Zoukis Excerpt from original article published in The Huffington Post on May 27, 2015.
-In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons and lawmakers are creating draconian criminal statues to punish offenders, New Zealand’s newest prison, the high-security Auckland South Corrections Facility
+Excerpt from original article published in The Huffington Post on May 27, 2015.
+NZ’s Newest Prison Permits Inmates to Use Cell Phones, Computers, and Tablets.
+In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons, and lawmakers are creating draconian criminal statutes to punish offenders, New

 Read More »